-As we work to protect our patients, staff and community, we have announced stricter hospital visitation guidelines and we have suspended all community and patient events, including classes, tours and support groups.
-We have also taken steps to make care even safer.
+We are working hard to protect our patients, staff and community.
+We have announced stricter hospital visitation guidelines and we have suspended all community and patient events, including classes, tours and support groups.
+We also have taken steps to make care even safer.
 That's our pledge to you.
 Learn what to expect when you visit any ProHealth Care location.

 COVID-19 symptoms develop 2 to 14 days after exposure to the virus.
 They may include headache, cough, fever, chills, shortness of breath, aches and pain, gastrointestinal illness, sore throat, runny nose, congestion, or sudden loss of taste or smell.

 Isolate from others and contact your health care provider by phone or online.
 Do not visit a health care facility.
 If you experience severe symptoms, such as difficulty breathing, call 911.